-Concepts for a new water treatment and storage facility in Hastings central city, on the corner of Southampton St East and Hastings St South, have been prepared and are ready for your input.
+Concepts for a new water treatment and storage facility in Hastings central city, on the corner of Southampton St East and Hastings St South, have been prepared by Council.

 Water is critical to our lives, our environment and our economy.

 The Havelock North water crisis showed us and the rest of New Zealand just how vulnerable our water supply can be.

 Increasing droughts and severe water shortages here and around the world show us that it is a limited resource.

 Waiaroha will be a place that improves the safety and resilience of our drinking water supply, increases capacity, and helps us to meet the Drinking-water Standards for New Zealand 2005 (Revised 2018).

 But it will also be a place where we can, as a community, fully understand our water ecosystem.
 Having that knowledge will help us as we work together on managing and protecting water.
 It will also help the next generations develop innovative ways to manage it into the future.